steinwurf/dummynet/README.rst

 dummynet is a tool for creating local test networks in Python on Linux.

-Find more information on the dummynet project here:
+Find documentation for DummyNet here:

 https://dummynet.steinwurf.com